VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

-1. Mobile robot does NOT take over the new order in its internal buffer.
+1. The mobile robot shall not take over the new order in its internal buffer.
-2. Mobile robot keeps the previous order in its buffer.
+2. The mobile robot shall keep the previous order in its buffer.
 3. Reporting depends on the content of the message:
-	- If the content of the new order is the same as the content of the previous one, the mobile robot shall ingore the new order.
+	- If the content of the new order is the same as the content of the previous one, the mobile robot shall ignore the new order.
 	- If the content of the new order differs, the mobile robot shall report an error of type 'SAME_ORDER_UPDATE_ID' and level 'WARNING'.
+4. The mobile robot shall continue with executing the previous order.
+5. The warning shall be reported until the mobile robot has accepted a new order.

+#### 6.1.4.5 Mobile robot receives an order with orderId different to the orderId of an active order

+Resolution:

+1. The mobile robot shall not take over the new order in its internal buffer.
+2. The mobile robot keeps the previous order in its buffer.
+3. The mobile robot shall report an error of type 'OTHER_ORDER_ACTIVE' and level 'WARNING'.
-5. The mobile robot continues with executing the previous order.
+4. The mobile robot continues with executing the previous order.
+5. The warning shall be reported until the mobile robot has accepted a new order.

+#### 6.1.4.6 Mobile robot receives an order with the start node being out of range

+Resolution:

+1. The mobile robot shall not take over the new order in its internal buffer.
+2. The mobile robot shall report an error of type 'START_NODE_OUT_OF_RANGE' and level 'WARNING'.
+3. The warning shall be reported until the mobile robot has accepted a new order.

+#### 6.1.4.7 Mobile robot receives an order with at least one node not being reachable

+Resolution:

+1. The mobile robot shall not take over the new order in its internal buffer.
+2. The mobile robot shall report an error of type 'NO_ROUTE_TO_TARGET' and level 'WARNING'.
+3. The warning shall be reported until the mobile robot has accepted a new order.

+#### 6.1.4.8 Mobile robot receives an order while in an operating mode that does not allow new orders

+Resolution:

+1. The mobile robot shall not take over the new order in its internal buffer.
+2. The mobile robot shall report an error of type 'MOBILE_ROBOT_NOT_AVAILABLE' and level 'WARNING'.
+3. The warning shall be reported until the mobile robot is in an order mode that allows for new orders.

 ### 6.1.5 Corridors